Five top tips for Christmas tree care

 See if there's a Forestry England seller near you for a quality home-grown tree, but if you have to go elsewhere - be sure to check the needles are flexible and green.
 Tough needles which snap when bent are a sign of a half-dead tree which won’t stand the test of time.

-When checking the health of a tree you can also try tapping the cut end to the ground, a few falling needles is expected, but if lots fall off without much movement - it's time to find another!
+When checking the health of a Christmas tree you can also try tapping the cut end to the ground; a few falling needles is expected, but if lots fall off without much movement it's time to find another!

 Once you get your tree home, saw half an inch off the trunk.
-This will rid your tree of any hardened sap and make sure it can absorb lots of water to stay fresh and green throughout your festivities.
+This will rid your tree of any hardened sap and make sure it can absorb lots of water to stay fresh and green throughout the festive season.

 If you don't have the tools available to do it yourself, ask your friendly Christmas tree seller!